Smithay/wayland-rs/wayland-client/README.md

 can be supported as well by combining this crate with `wayland-protocols`, which provides object definitions for a large set of extensions.

+**Note:** This crate is a low-level interface to the Wayland protocol.
+If you are looking for a more battery-included toolkit for writing a Wayland client app, you may consider [Smithay's Client Toolkit](https://crates.io/crates/smithay-client-toolkit), which is built on top of it.

 The crate has different backends to Wayland protocol serialization:

 - By default, it uses a pure-rust implementation of the protocol, and contains little `unsafe` code.